-- > Initially, a check whether renewals of the same certificate were made in the past takes place. - > Afterwards a check whether the certificate or the certificates containing the same key exist for a smaller duration than the maximum validity period takes place. - > For the rest of the permitted time period a new certificate is issued using the initial certificate request which is stored in the Certificate Authority.
+- > Initially, a check whether renewals of the same certificate were made in the past takes place. - Afterwards a check whether the certificate or the certificates containing the same key exist for a smaller duration than the maximum validity period takes place. - > For the rest of the permitted time period a new certificate is issued using the initial certificate request which is stored in the Certificate Authority.

-For instance, a user who has an existing certificate with a one year validity period can renew it (without changing the private key) for another year, since the maximum validity period of the private key is two (2) years for user certificates.
+For instance, a user who has an existing certificate with a one year validity period can renew it (without changing the private key) for another year, since the maximum validity period of the private key is five (5) years for user certificates and three (3) years for server certificates